Who’s sharing threat intelligence?

 There are many ways to derive value out of threat intelligence, whether it be through a full threat intelligence platform, ingesting threat feeds, or simply leveraging threat intelligence features found in common security tools.
 One of the less adopted ways to benefit from threat intelligence is to share this information with other groups, which helps to reduce response time to events and enact preventative measures.

 Industry-centric and government-led initiatives have led to a dramatic increase in the sharing of threat intelligence between governments, private organizations, and industries.
-Some of these include:
+Some of these include Information Sharing and Analysis Centers (ISACs), Information Sharing and Analysis Organizations (ISAOs), industry groups, holding companies, and other threat intel sharing communities seeking to power secure collaboration:

 What are the types of threat intelligence sharing?